prudhvi1709/docsearch/README.md

 - `embed_files.py` – Python utility that processes documents, generates embeddings, and upserts them into Cloudflare Vectorize
 - `embedding-worker.js` – Cloudflare Worker script that queries the vectorize index and provides search/answer endpoints
 - `index.html` – Web interface for searching documents and displaying results with AI-powered summaries
-- `wrangler-embedding.toml` – Worker configuration with Vectorize binding and deployment settings
+- `wrangler.toml` – Worker configuration with Vectorize binding and deployment settings

 ## Prerequisites